ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

 ### Simulate and Validate

 > [!WARNING]
-> This is part is the most complicated part of the process, so its recommended to do this while
+> This is part is the most complicated part of the process, so it's recommended to do this while
 > you’re well rested and can carefully validate the transaction simulation results.

 Copy the `input.json` from the monorepo into the task you created in the ops repo.
 It should live